-You can also file with the Consumer Finance Protection Bureau.
+- You can also file with the Consumer Finance Protection Bureau.
 CFPB offers support for both homeowners and renters.

 If you feel you have been discriminated against in accessing credit for any sort of purchase:

-File a complaint with the Federal Trade commission.
-They do not handle individual complaints, but your complaint will be entered in a database which is used by many enforcement agencies.
+- File a complaint with the Federal Trade Commission.
+They do not handle individual complaints, but your complaint will be entered in a database that is used by many enforcement agencies.

 Consider retaining an attorney.
 A private attorney can be expensive, but if you are the victim of credit discrimination, a successful legal claim may be well worth the cost of an attorney.

 Low-income consumers may be able to get low-cost legal assistance from their state or local legal aid office.
 To find a legal aid office near you, use Legal Services Corporation's interactive map by typing in your zip code.

 The National Consumer Law Center also provides a list of organizations and websites you can visit to find legal assistance for your particular issue.

 Expert Insights About Credit Discrimination